Why should you measure customer satisfaction?

 For example, according to HubSpot, the best time to send a customer a survey is after a key milestone or stage in the buyer journey has been completed.
 This could be after a customer makes a purchase or completes the onboarding process.
 Some companies also send customers surveys six months into their subscription.

 There are a number of customer survey tools that businesses can use to dispatch surveys to customers—via email or directly in a store—that collect customer responses and analyze results and scores.
 However, one of the most straightforward methods to collect and measure customer feedback is The Net Promoter Score (NPS).
 NPS has become a standard metric used in many business’ customer improvements and customer retention programs all over the world.

 NPS is measured and calculated based on the following:

 - Promoters (score 9-10) – Loyal customers and brand enthusiasts; most likely to make a future purchase and refer your brand to others

 - Passives (score 7-8) – Generally satisfied customers; may be less enthusiastic than Promoters and are more likely to be persuaded by other competitive offers

 - Detractors (score 0-6) – Dissatisfied customers who had unpleasant experiences; most likely to leave negative reviews online or warn their families or friends.
 These customers are dangerous to your overall reputation and can hinder future business growth.

-NPS is calculated by subtracting the percent of Detractors from the percent of Promoters.
+NPS is calculated by subtracting the per cent of Detractors from the per cent of Promoters.
 A positive NPS (over 0) is considered a good score.
-A score over 50 is considered excellent.
+A score of over 50 is considered excellent.